 LincolnWay Community Foundation honors former coach with charitable fund

-As a physical education teacher, Pam shared her own love for basketball.
-Her father, a school board member, helped bring girls basketball to Columbus Junction upon consolidation with Cotter.
-“I had played basketball competitively in school since the sixth grade, and that was the highlight of my high school career,” she said.
+Duncan's father, a school board member, helped bring girls basketball to Columbus Junction while Pam was a student there.
+“I had played basketball competitively in school since the sixth grade, and that was the highlight, absolutely, of my high school career,” she said.
 “I shared my story during our basketball unit in P.E., and the girls came up to me and said they’d like to play, too.”